 Deck landscaping with rocks is a great option to create a clean, gorgeous oasis in your backyard that is easy to maintain year after year!
-Learn the best way to lay rocks around a deck to create a clean edge and prevent weeds.

 Deck landscaping with rocks and more plants

 Hey ladies and gents!
 Our tiny backyard is coming along nicely, and I’m starting to fall in love with it.
-For last week’s post, we built some raised garden beds.
+For last week’s update, we built some raised garden beds.
 So this is one of those weeks where I don’t feel like there is much visible progress.

 We finally discovered the location of not one…but TWO wasp nests in the rafters of our second-story deck.
 After a targeted assault didn’t do the trick, Mike took everything off of the deck and pretty much doused the entire area in wasp poison.